Country of origin: cambodia

 [i] No?

-[i] In 1983, where did you first arrive?
+[i] Where did you first arrive in 1983?

-[i] What were you doing in Paris?
+[i] What did you do in Paris?

 [i] Where?
-Where?

-[i] And you liked it?
+[i] And you liked that?

 [r] Yes.